-This course aims to provide students with a critical understanding of the methodologies and approaches used by the biomedical researchers in subjects allied to oral sciences.
+This course aims to provide students with an understanding of the methodologies and approaches used by the biomedical researchers in subjects allied to oral sciences.

-Students will be immersed in the different elements of biomedical research through a series of interactive seminars and tutorials, which will develop their proficiency in the analysis and critical evaluation of the data from the literature within the area of translational research approaches in oral sciences.
+Students will be immersed in the different elements of biomedical research, which will develop their proficiency in the analysis and the evaluation of the data from the literature within the area of translational research approaches in oral sciences.

 Intended Learning Outcomes of Course